Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 For a typical home, a 1" rainfall adds up to about 500 gallons of water on your roof.
 Unless your exterior is properly designed to handle this water volume, this can mean a lot of water in the soils around your basement.

-Extending your downspouts and keeping your gutters clean of leaves and debris is an important part of properly maintaining your home (and will help prevent damaging ice dams in the winter).
+Keeping your gutters clean of leaves and debris is an important part of properly maintaining your home (and will help prevent damaging ice dams in the winter).
 Your basement window wells should also be carefully cleaned of leaves, debris, and weeds about twice a year.

 To make sure that water is running away from your home, it's also vital to check the grading.
 If necessary, regrade this soil so it's pitched away from the foundation.